bas-deboer/ChemoPar-Documentation/docs/source/graphical_overview.rst

 Data Collection Workflow
 ------------------------
-ChemoPar-db centralizes structural data for chemokines and their binding partners, offering a unique platform for exploring chemokine interactions in the immune system.
+ChemoPar-db centralizes structural data for chemokines and their binding partners, offering a unique platform for exploring chemokine interactions.
 Data is collected from various sources, including the Protein Data Bank (PDB) and UniProt, ensuring comprehensive coverage of chemokine structures, sequences, and interaction annotations.

-To achieve this, we collected and processed structural data on:
-- **Chemokines**: Key signaling proteins with significant roles in immune response and disease.
-- **Binding Partners**: Including GPCRs, glycosaminoglycans (GAGs), pathogen-derived proteins, and other chemokines.
-- **Interaction Fingerprints**: Detailed molecular interaction fingerprints (IFPs) for annotated interaction analysis.

 Each entry in ChemoPar-db is annotated with sequence and structure alignment information, interaction types, and standardized residue numbering, allowing for systematic data exploration.
 The workflow below summarizes the multi-step data collection and processing pipeline, covering data retrieval, sequence alignment, structure processing, and interaction fingerprint generation.

 .. |br| raw:: html